sibirbil/marsopt/docs/source/algorithm.md

 ## **Additional Notes**

 - **Reflections at Boundaries**
-  Ensuring that samples do not remain outside a valid range (for continuous variables) often involves a “mirror” or “reflect” step.
+  Ensuring that samples do not remain outside a valid range often involves a “mirror” or “reflect” step.
 - **Log-Scale Sampling**
   If a parameter is specified as log-scaled \(\in [\text{low}, \text{high}]\), sampling can be done in \(\log\)-space, i.e., \(\exp\bigl(\text{Uniform}(\log(\text{low}),\,\log(\text{high}))\bigr)\).
 - **Temperature**